FREE Art Activities for Families at Home.

 - Design a new game for the whole family to enjoy.

-- Soda bottle planter man – You can cut off the top of a liter bottle of pop and use the bottom half to plant flowers in.
+- Make a Soda bottle planter man – You can cut off the top of a liter bottle of pop and use the bottom half to plant flowers in.
 You can also decorate/paint the bottom half of the bottle.

 - Create a kite with a paper lunch bag and popsicle sticks.